kozistr/triton-grpc-proxy-rs/README.md

 # triton-grpc-proxy-rs

-proxy server for triton gRPC inference server, which inferences embedding model, in Rust.
+Proxy server for triton gRPC server that inferences embedding model in Rust.

 * it refines the request and response formats of the Triton server.
 * without `tritonclient` dependency.